 - Selected PLMN Identity IE: the information given within this IE contains the PLMN Identity for wireline access as specified in TS 23.316 [6], or for trusted non-3GPP access as specified in TS 23.502 [4].

 - Selected NID IE: the information given within this IE contains the NID which, together with the Selected PLMN Identity IE, indicates the SNPN identity for wireline access as specified in TS 23.316 [6], or for trusted/untrusted non-3GPP access as specified in TS 23.502 [4].

+- AUN3 Device Access Information IE: the information given within this IE is to indicate the AUN3 device access and if there is an existing NG connection for the 5G-RG connected to the same location for wireline access as specified in TS 23.316 [6].